Parth-Joshi0/chess-game-engine/README.md

   evaluation was computed partly at older weights.
 A position loaded from FEN is scored fresh and can therefore differ slightly (measured worst case ~42 cp) from the same position reached by playing moves.
 The fresh value is the more correct of the two.
-- **Position keys are not Zobrist hashes.** `position_key()` builds a bitstring, which is correct but slow — it is called several times per node and is the single largest contributor to the engine's ~6 kN/s throughput in UCI mode.
 - **No opening book or tablebases**, so early moves are searched from scratch.

 ## What I Learned